Sapnajolly/60-days-of-ai-coding-challenge/Day4/day4.md

 # Learning

+Understand prompting-
-Solve a problen step by step, instead of giving co,plex problem It helps AI in thinking, helps in understaing how AI reachs the answers
+Solve a problen step by step, instead of giving complex problem It helps AI in thinking, helps in understaing how AI reachs the answers